 Since I can remember, I have known I belong to her.
 The first memory of my interaction with Yemayá comes to me as if in dreams.
-I remember the cadence of drums, the lulliby of songs raising energies into the night skies, the salty scent of the ocean and its constant crashing agaisnt the shore.
+I remember the cadence of drums, the lullaby of songs raising energies into the night skies, the salty scent of the ocean, and it's constant crashing against the shore.
 A friendly woman placing a piece of coconut candy in my mouth, said “Eat this for Yemayá loves it and surely she will bless you as well for partaking of her favorite treats”, I remember hearing this and I remember her face, dark and adorned with a broad smile.

-I was nearly 7 when one day, my mother took me along with her to visit Maria Remedios, a very famous Puertorrican santero and an initiate of Oshun, he said to my mother that I was a daugther of Yemayá.
-It was the first time her name resounded in my body as if I was a drum expertly played.
+I was nearly 7 when one day, my mother took me along with her to visit Maria Remedios, a very famous Puertorrican santero and an initiate of Oshun, he said to my mother that I was a daughter of Yemayá.
+It was the second time her name resounded in my body as if I was a drum expertly played.

 It was nearly a decade later than I finally knocked at the door of an Igbodu to ask for initiation.
 Many things happened to lead me there, but, I will let my story unfold parallel to those other stories of sons and daughters of Yemayá whom I trust will be proud enough of their status as initiates to share parts of their story.

 More to come….

 Responses to the original post published on blog.themysticcup

 Responses to Yemayá and the Keepers of Her Mysteries